Historical Competitive Returns

 |1 Year||5 Year||10 Year||Since Inception*|

 *Past performance is not indicative of future results.
-Current performance may be lower or higher than quarterly performance.
-For current, to the most recent month end, performance please go to www.ladenburg.com.
+Current performance may be lower or higher than the performance data quoted.
+For current, to the most recent month end, performance please go to www.boyarassetmanagement.com.
 The Boyar Value Fund has a maximum sales charge of 5.00%.
+The total annual fund operating expense is 1.56%.
 After-tax returns are calculated using the highest historical individual federal income tax rate and do not reflect the additional impact of state and local taxes.
 Actual after-tax returns depend on a shareholder’s tax situation and may differ from those shown.
 After-tax returns are not relevant for shareholders who hold fund shares in tax-deferred accounts or to shares held by non-taxable entities.
 It is important to note that the Fund is currently waiving a portion of fees and at such time as the fee waiver is no longer in place, future returns may be lower than past returns.

 The value of the portfolio will fluctuate as the underlying securities move in response to overall market movements and other factors beyond the control of the advisor, and investments in the fund may result in the loss of principal.
 The fund may invest in stocks of several different capitalization levels and it is important to note that historically, small- and mid-cap stocks have experienced greater volatility than stocks of larger, more established companies.

 Share price and investment return will fluctuate such that an investor’s shares may be worth more or less than their original cost upon redemption.
 Performance data quoted represents past performance.
 The S&P Composite 1500 Value index was launched after the fund was started and therefore a since inception date is not available.